-Parents/legal guardians and students should be aware of the McGraw Central School District Scholastic Eligibility Code to remain eligible to participate in extracurricular activities.
+Parents/legal guardians and students should be aware of the McGraw Central School District Scholastic Eligibility Code to remain eligible to participate in extracurricular activities and school events.

-- 1. If a student is failing two or more subjects, the student will be declared ineligible to participate in extracurricular activities; this includes, all sports, clubs and organizations. - 2.
+- 1. If a student is failing two or more subjects, the student will be declared ineligible to participate in extracurricular activities; this includes, all sports (as a player or spectator), clubs and organizations. (school dances, prom, concerts, trips, etc.). - 2.
 An ineligible student who drops a failed course prior to or after the academic report card (interim report or end of marking period) is issued remains ineligible until the next eligibility list is issued. - 3.
 Students will become eligible/ineligible effective on the day that grades are due/verified for report cards/interim reports. - 4.
 To determine fall eligibility, the final course grades in June will be used, not the fourth quarter average.
 Students who retake failed courses in summer school and pass will have their eligibility for the fall re-evaluated. - 5.
 Ineligible students will be permitted to try out, but not practice until they become eligible.